Guscosta88/GusCosta_T1A3/README.md

   if a string is returned the return_string parameter is set as True and a list of menu options coming from another function is shown, if it is false it returns one item from the menu.

-#### **wine_validation function(Error handling, it handles an input different then the available in the list of wines):**

-- The wine_validation function receives the is_wine_valid, input_message parameters and if the Boolean of the is_wine_valid equals to
-  True it returns a message with the wine name alongside the pair_list_iteration showing three options of food that pair with that wine to be chosen. if the Boolean of the is_wine_valid equals to False, it returns the input_message and an it is not a valid wine message, alongside the app_options function that prompts the user to choose between 2 options, to either try another wine or leave the app.

-#### **app_options function(Error Handling, it gives the user options if the input was invalid):**

-- The app_options function has a variable called options that holds two strings with questions, prompting the user to choose betweeen leaving the app or chosing a different wine, an index variable calls the build_menu function and sends an options parameter and a boolean False returning the two options as prompts to be selected, if he chooses the option to try another wine the init function is called again, if he chooses to leave the app, the end method is called prompting a goodbye message.

 #### **pair_list_iteration function:**

 - The pair_list_iteration function is the main logic behind the app and it is where the input